-For those who want to look their best, dark circles under the eyes can be a constant annoyance, causing an individual to look old and tired.
-While dark circles under the eyes are actually quite common, that does not change the fact that they detract from an individual’s facial appearance.
+For those who want to look their best, dark circles under the eyes can be a constant annoyance, since they can cause an individual to look old and tired.
+While under-eye circles are common, that does not change the fact that they detract from an individual’s facial appearance.

-Even though many people have dark circles under their eyes, most are not familiar with the potential causes and best treatment methods for this aesthetic ailment.
-Dr. Babak Azizzadeh, an internationally renowned facial plastic surgeon, is an expert when it comes to treating dark circles under the eyes.
-At his Beverly Hills office, Dr. Azizzadeh performs both non-surgical and surgical treatments for dark circles under the eyes and has a comprehensive understanding of what causes these dark circles to appear.
-To help educate potential patients, Dr. Azizzadeh provides a comprehensive explanation of dark circles under eyes causes and treatments below
+Even though many people have dark circles under the eyes, most are not familiar with the potential causes and best treatment methods for this aesthetic ailment.
+Dr. Babak Azizzadeh, an internationally renowned facial plastic and reconstructive surgeon, is an expert when it comes to treating dark under-eye circles.
+At his Beverly Hills office, Dr. Azizzadeh performs both non-surgical and surgical treatments for dark circles that otherwise hamper the appearance of the eyes.
+He has a comprehensive understanding of what causes these circles to appear.
+To educate those who are dealing with under-eye circles, Dr. Azizzadeh explores these issues and how to treat them below.

 Dark Circles Under Eyes Causes

-It is difficult to pinpoint just one cause for dark circles appearing under an individual’s eyes.
-There are a few different factors that can contribute to the formation of dark circles under the eyes, and below are some of the most prominent causes.
+It is difficult to pinpoint one cause for dark circles appearing under the eyes.
+There are a few factors that can contribute to the formation of circles under the eyes, including:

 Combine this lack of elasticity with the fact that skin also gets thinner with age, and as a result, the area under the eyes can get much more transparent.
-The dark circles under the eyes are actually dark blood vessels under the eyes seen through the skin, and as an individual gets older it is easier to see these blood vessels through increasingly translucent skin.
+Circles under the eyes are actually dark blood vessels under the eyes seen through the skin.
+As an individual gets older, it is easier to see these blood vessels through increasingly translucent skin.

-How well an individual treats their eyes can impact whether or not they develop dark circles under their eyes.
-Individuals who are constantly straining their eyes to watch TV, stare at a computer screen, or read in dismal lighting have put themselves at a higher risk to develop dark circles under their eyes.
+How well an individual treats their eyes can impact whether or not they develop dark circles.
+Individuals who are constantly straining their eyes to watch TV, stare at a computer screen, or read in dismal lighting have put themselves at a higher risk to develop circles beneath their eyes.
 Constant eye strain results in the blood vessels around the eyes having to work harder, which then causes the blood vessels to enlarge over time.
-As stated above, the dark circles under the eyes are caused by the dark blood vessels present under the eyes, so it makes sense that this constant straining can lead to the appearance of unwanted dark circles.
+As stated above, the dark circles are caused by the dark blood vessels present under the eyes.
+So, it makes sense that this constant straining can lead to the appearance of unwanted under-eye circles.

-While spending time in the sun is normal and healthy, overexposure to sunshine can be hazardous for a variety of reasons.
-Skin cancer and other ailments are clearly the primary concern, but spending too much time in the sun can also cause the formation of dark circles under the eyes.
-Sun overexposure can cause the body to produce much more melanin than is needed.
+While spending time in the sun is normal and healthy, overexposure to the sun’s ultraviolet (UV) rays can be hazardous for a variety of reasons.
+Skin cancer and other ailments are clearly the primary concern.
+But, spending too much time in the sun can also cause the formation of dark circles under the eyes.
+In fact, sun overexposure can cause the body to produce much more melanin than what is needed.